Tw1zT3d2four7/zurg-1000/README.md

 a self-hosted Real-Debrid webdav server written from scratch, alternative to rclone_rd

+## Why zurg?
+Why not rclone_rd?
+Why not Real-Debrid's own webdav?

+- Listing all your torrent directories: 700% to 5000% faster (without rclone caching)
+- Opening a torrent folder and listing files: 10% to 250% faster
+- You should be able to access every file even if the torrent names are the same (e.g. 2 torrents named "Simpsons" but have different seasons, zurg merges all contents in that directory)
+- Organize your library in directories you want, you can select individual torrents that should appear on a directory by the ID you see in [DMM](https://debridmediamanager.com/)
+- If you've ever experienced Plex scanner being stuck on a file and thereby freezing Plex completely, it should not happen anymore.

+The performance benchmarks are done on my own but feel free to validate these numbers

 ## NOTE: zurg-1000 has a 1000 item limit on libraries and will only be provided as a container image.
 It is only meant for testing zurg.
 Development will end at v1.0.
 Access to the full version will be provided on a later date.

 ## config.yml